How to Watch FS1 (FOX Sports 1) Without Cable

 Premier$164.99/month150+

-Device support: Roku, Apple TV, Amazon Fire TV, and Chromecast with Google TV along with Smart TVs by Samsung, Sony Bravia
+Device support: Roku, Apple TV, Amazon Fire TV, and Chromecast with Google TV along with Smart TVs by Samsung, Sony Bravia.

-The service boasts a rich lineup of sports channels such as TNT, TBS, SEC Network, ACC Network, FS2, NFL Network, and MLB Network.
 For entertainment, channels like Bravo and Disney Junior are available, alongside news and specialty channels like CNN, Golf Channel, and FX.
-Subscribers get unlimited Cloud DVR storage and the ability to create up to 6 profiles per household.
+Subscribers can create up to 6 profiles per household.

 PLANPRICECHANNELS